tangentyh/notes-of-tan/javaNotes.md

    lines describing this package
    ```
    - each jar file contains a `META-INF/MANIFEST.MF` manifest file
-   - syntax
+   - syntax -- key-value entries
      - main section -- starts with `Manifest-Version`, applies to the whole JAR file
      - Subsequent entries -- starts with `Name`, can specify properties of named entities such as individual files, packages, or URLs
      - section delimiter -- blank lines
-     - the file must end with a newline
+     - file end -- the file must end with a newline
    - edit manifest
      ```shell
      jar cfm JARFileName ManifestFileName ... # create jar ufm MyArchive.jar manifest-additions.mf # update
      ```
-   - entry point
+   - specify entry point for execution
-     - `-e` option
+     - `jar -e` option
      - `Main-Class` in manifest
      - execution -- `java -jar MyProgram.jar`
    - sealing -- a package can have no more classes, `Sealed: boolean`, `false` by default